eroux/dokuwiki-plugin-dokutexit/README.md

  * *conf/header-namespace.tex* is the header which will be included when a whole namespace will be exported
  * *conf/header-page.tex* is the same for one page export
  * *conf/commands.tex* is where the TeX macros for dokuwiki styles will be held (this is common for namespace and page)
+ * *conf/footer.tex*, if present, will be inserted before `\end{document}`, useful to insert table of contents or bibliographies.

 ##### NSBPC plugin config

 You can use [nsbpc] to have per-namespace (and thus per-language) configuration.
 The configuration pages will be:
  * *nsbpc_texit-namespace* overriding *conf/header-namespace.tex*
  * *nsbpc_texit-page* overriding *conf/header-page.tex*
  * *nsbpc_texit-commands* overriding *conf/commands.tex*
+ * *nsbpc_texit-footer* overriding *conf/footer.tex*

 ##### BibTeX config

 If it exists, TeXit will handle the file *texit.bib* in the *conf/* directory of the plugin.

 If you use [refnotes], TeXit will merge all BibTeX code from refnotes into a *texit.bib* in the namespace of the refnotes database pages (config option `reference-db-enable`).

+If you want to insert the bibliography, please use the `\dokubibliography` (defined in *commands.tex*) macro in your header or footer, it will call the good filename -- just it case this one (*texit.bib*) changes.

 ### Output files